Easy Low Sodium Lemon Chicken

 Cook in Oven at 400°(F) for 25-30 Minutes

-We’ll roast these chicken breasts in the oven for about 25-30 minutes.
-Start by preheating your oven to 400°(F).
-Then line a sheet pan with parchment paper and place the the marinated chicken breasts on the pan.
+We’ll roast these chicken breasts in the oven for about 25–30 minutes.
+Start by preheating your oven to 400°F, then line a sheet pan with parchment paper and place the marinated chicken breasts on the pan.

 Let Rest

-After we remove the chicken from the oven, place them on a plate and let this sit for about 5 minutes.
-This is important as it will allow the internal juices to redistribute and the meat will be tender, juicy and delicious when we finally cut into them.
+After we remove the chicken from the oven, place on a plate and let sit for about 5 minutes.
+This is important as it will allow the internal juices to redistribute and the meat will be tender, juicy, and delicious when we finally cut into it.

 Serve

-Our low sodium lemon chicken breasts are prefect as the main course for any meal.
+Our low-sodium lemon chicken breasts are perfect as the main course for any meal.
 You can serve them with a lemon slice on top for even more flavor.
 I like to serve with fresh vegetables and brown rice.
 But feel free to use your favorite side-dishes.

 Recipe for low sodium lemon chicken